itaip/Fuseday-Feb-2015-java-server-starter/README.md

 **POST** /attack/{targetIP}/{num of threads}  - _starts sending checkin requests on http://[targetIp]:8080/checkin, using the given number of threads_

 **DELETE** /attack - _stops all ongoing checkin bots_

+_ This software was created for educational purposes only.
+Any other usage is hereby forbidden _